 Start your NCH London studies in Boston, USA

-Next summer, students who have accepted an offer to study at NCH London starting in 2020 can choose to experience two weeks in the vibrant, global community of Northeastern University in Boston, USA, on an all-inclusive, residential Accelerate: Pre-College Programme worth £4,500 – FOR FREE.
-You only pay for your flights, transfers and travel insurance.
+In the summer of 2022, students who have accepted an offer to study at NCH London starting in September 2022 can choose to experience two weeks in the vibrant, global community of Northeastern University in Boston, USA, on an all-inclusive, residential Accelerate: Pre-College Programme worth £4,500 – FOR FREE.
+You only pay for your flights, transfers, visa fee, and travel & health insurance.

 Accelerate your academic future